First Class Women's Center at St. Joseph

 Silhouette provides valuable and relevant information that helps you with everything from diet and exercise to preparing your home for a new baby.

-Level II and III Neonatal Intensive Care Unit
+St. Joseph Offers A Level II and III Neonatal Intensive Care Unit

 The Small Wonders Team at St. Joseph Medical Center cares for infants who have critical needs or who are premature.
 The 35-bed unit can be overwhelming.
 It is filled with state-of-the-art equipment that seems over-large and loud next to these small babies.
 We encourage parents to ask questions and become comfortable with the environment in order to provide comfort and reassurance to your Small Wonder(s).